-Suicide hooks in sizes 6 or 8 work for me.
+Suicide hooks in sizes 6 or 8 are my choice for blackfish.

 I like to fish on a rising tide close to high water with enough wave action to dislodge weed from the rocks.
 To begin, I concentrate on areas of white water close to the rock ledges.
 If that doesn’t work I fish the drifts out to deeper water, varying the length of line under the float.
 It is important to stay mobile and experiment until you find fish.